rafael-fuente/Incoherent-Light-Simulation/README.md

 [![animation](/images/microseconds_sim.gif)](/simulation_microseconds.py)

-There are more simulations, implemented with a FDTD scheme:
+The double slit experiment finite-difference time-domain (FDTD) simulations reproduce the results of the Van-Cittert-Zernike theorem, showing how the interferometric visibility of the fringes varies due to the different parameters of the simulation.

 [Simulations of the double slit experiment with incoherent and coherent light.](/double_slit_simulations)

-They illustrate the concept of spatial coherence further, showing the differences with spatially coherent light and how the visibility of the interferences varies as the distance from the double slit to the light source increases.